nnnnnzo/ydenzo/README.md

 # ydenzo
-ydenzo is a recurtion pattern made with turtle in python
+ydenzo is a recursion pattern made with turtle in python